 For many teams, the free plan is more than enough.
 Step up to Pro+ for larger sessions and admin features, or choose Business Communications if you want phones and messaging under one roof.
 Try RingCentral to see which tier fits.

-If you already use Zoho (CRM, Marketing Hub, or Workplace) or want low-cost webinars with up to 1,000+ attendees, Zoho Meeting hits the sweet spot.
+If you already use Zoho (CRM, Marketing, or Workplace) or want low-cost webinars that scale from small sessions to large audiences, Zoho Meeting hits the sweet spot.

 During live sessions, use polls, Q&A, hand-raises, and screen sharing to keep things interactive.
-Attendees can also join by phone via dial-in numbers from 100+ countries.
+Attendees can also join by phone via dial-in numbers from many countries.

 Wrap up with an automatic redirect to your next step (thank-you page, booking link, or offer).
-Paid plans include cloud recording, longer sessions, and the ability to run webinars for up to 24 hours.
+Paid plans add longer sessions, more customization, and deeper reportingโplus higher attendee caps.

 Start a free 14-day trial to see how Zoho Meeting fits your live events.

 If you regularly exceed 200 attendees, Microsoft Teams scales further than most.
-Standard plans support meetings with up to 300 people, and advanced options cover large webinars and town-hall-style events with thousands of viewers.
+Common business plans support meetings with up to 300 people, and advanced options cover webinars and town-hall-style events with far larger audiences.

-Paid Microsoft 365 plans add business email, 1 TB personal cloud storage per user (plus pooled storage on higher tiers), and real-time coauthoring in Word, Excel, PowerPoint, and more.
+Paid Microsoft 365 plans add business email, cloud storage per user, and real-time coauthoring in Word, Excel, PowerPoint, and more.
 Just note that recorded meetings and shared files count toward storage.

 If you need larger events, step up to enterprise-grade licensing (such as Microsoft 365 E3) for expanded controls, compliance features, and large-scale broadcasts.
-Microsoft 365 E3 is currently $36 per user per month on annual billing.
+Microsoft 365 E3 is currently $36 per user per month on annual billing (Teams availability can vary by plan and region).

 You can also mix licenses: keep most users on the free plan for quick 60-minute calls, assign a handful of Business or Enterprise seats to power users, and let those hosts run your bigger, longer meetings.